Arada (company): History

+Arada has 55,000 homes and AED130 billion ($35 billion) of projects in its existing and future pipeline, as of early 2026.

-As well as developing residential and mixed-use communities, Arada has also launched a portfolio of supporting brands.
-These include Wellfit, which operates gyms in Dubai and Sharjah; Zad, a food truck park concept; Manbat, a partnership with the UAE Ministry of Climate Change and Environment that operates Emirati farmers’ markets and shops; and Artal, an Emirati fashion brand.
+Arada has launched supporting brands including Wellfit, which operates gyms in Dubai and Sharjah; Zad, a food truck park concept; Manbat, a partnership with the UAE Ministry of Climate Change and Environment that operates Emirati farmers’ markets and shops; and Artal, an Emirati fashion brand.
 Arada also signed its first master franchise agreement with Australia's Boost Juice in 2023.

+Other acquisitions and partnerships in the food and beverage sector include Australian cookie and bakehouse brand Brooki and South Africa’s Tashas Group.

 In May 2022, Arada was assigned credit ratings by Fitch and Moody’s, and issued its debut $500 million sukuk in the same year.
 In 2024, the company established a $1 billion sukuk programme, raising an initial $400 million from the programme in June.

 In August 2024, Arada announced its first expansion outside the UAE into Sydney.
-The company has invested AU$200 million on five initial sites in New South Wales, with its first project set to be based in the Sydney suburb of Castle Hill.
+The company invested AU$200 million on five initial sites in New South Wales.

-In December 2024, Arada acquired three prominent gym brands in the UAE, positioning itself as a leading operator in the country's fitness, sports, and wellness sector.
-The brands—FitnGlam, The Platform Studios, and Fitcode—will be integrated into Arada's existing fitness division, which currently includes six Wellfit-branded fitness clubs in Dubai and Sharjah.
-George Flooks was appointed as CEO of the fitness division, bringing extensive experience from managing large fitness chains.
+In December 2024, Arada acquired three gym brands in the UAE, FitnGlam, The Platform Studios, and Fitcode.

-In May 2025, Arada completed the acquisition of the NSW operations of tier-one contractor Roberts Co.
-Arada has said it will invest up to AU$100 million in expanding Roberts Co’s operations both at home and overseas, starting in the UAE.